Farfetch Limited (FTCH) upgraded Issued by Wall Street Gurus

 KeyBanc Capital Markets gave a rating of “Overweight” to FTCH, setting the target price at $11 in the report published on July 21st of the current year.

-During the last 5 trading sessions, FTCH fell by -22.11%, which changed the moving average for the period of 200-days by -80.06% in comparison to the 20-day moving average, which settled at $9.57.
-In addition, Farfetch Limited saw -71.97% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FTCH rose by +10.23%, which changed the moving average for the period of 200-days by -67.63% in comparison to the 20-day moving average, which settled at $9.66.
+In addition, Farfetch Limited saw -67.45% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for FTCH